 Wondering how and when to redeem a savings bond?
 These bonds earn interest for 30 years, but you can withdraw penalty-free after five years.

-For electronic bonds, log into your TreasuryDirect account, click on “confirm redemption,” and follow the instructions to deposit the amount to a linked checking or savings account.
+• For electronic bonds, log into your TreasuryDirect account, click on “confirm redemption,” and follow the instructions to deposit the amount to a linked checking or savings account.
 You will likely get the money within two business days.

-If you inherited or found an old U.S. Savings Bond, you can redeem savings bonds through the Treasury Retail Securities Services.
+• If you inherited or found an old U.S. Savings Bond, you may be able to redeem savings bonds through the TreasuryDirect portal or via Treasury Retail Securities Services.

-U.S. Savings Bonds are one of the safest ways to invest for the future and show your patriotism.
+U.S. Savings Bonds can be one of the safest ways to invest for the future and show your patriotism.
 These bonds can be especially great gifts for minors.
 But they can also add a risk-free guaranteed return to your portfolio.
 While the interest rates are typically low, for some investors, knowing that the money is being securely held for a couple of decades can really enhance their peace of mind.

 Photo credit: iStock/AlexSecret

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.